vincentyfront/vincentyfront.github.io/_pages/about.md

   - /about.html
 ---

-Vincenty "Vince" Front graduated from UCLA with a B.S. in Statistics and Data Science and a minor in Environmental Systems and Society.
-He has over three years of experience in the data science field and has been a part of several team projects involving the use of data analysis in R and Python to produce high quality results.
-Vince aspires to continue fueling his passion for data science and hopes to work in a tight-knit team environment where he can contribute to something larger than himself.
-In his free time, he likes to watch sports and movies and going out to eat at new restaurants.
+Vincenty "Vince" Front graduated from UCLA with a B.S. in Statistics and Data Science as well as a minor in Environmental Systems and Society.
+He has over three years in the field of data science and has led and been part of several team projects involving the use of data analysis in Python and R. Vince's experience and passion for data science has him looking forward to working in a tight-knit team environment where he can contribute to achieving challenging organizational goals.
+In his free time, Vince enjoys watching sports and movies and eating at interesting restaurants.

-This website contain's the detailed history of Vincenty Front's lifetime education and experience.
+This website contain's the detailed history of Vince Front's lifetime education and experience.
 Listed below are his Resume and Cover Letter:

 Resume: [Vincenty_Front_Resume.pdf](https://vincentyfront.github.io/files/Vincenty_Front_Resume.pdf)